kensho-technologies/graphql-compiler/docs/source/index.rst

 -   :code:`type_equivalence_hints` which helps deal with GraphQL's lack of concrete inheritance, (see :doc:`Schema Types <core_specification/schema_types>` for more info).

-Besides representing the database schema, a GraphQL schema includes other metadata such as a list of query **directives** that specify allowed query operations.
-We'll talk more about these in the :doc:`Schema Types <core_specification/schema_types>` and :doc:`Query Directives
-<core_specification/query_directives>` sections.
-For now let's focus on how a database
-schema might be represented in a GraphQL schema:
+Besides representing the database schema, a GraphQL schema includes other metadata such as a list of custom scalar types used by the compiler.
+We'll talk more about this metadata in :doc:`Schema Types <core_specification/schema_types>`.
+For now let's focus on how a database schema might be represented in a GraphQL schema:

 .. code::